scottellis/omap3-pwm/README.md

 it.

+BeagleBoard-XM Note: The BeagleBoard-XM uses GPIO 147 for USB reset.
+This is the same pad the driver muxes for PWM8.
+You need to explicitly pass a timers parameter to prevent the driver from muxing PWM8 and disabling USB.
+Timers 9, 10 and 11 can be used.

+General BeagleBoard Note:
-BEAGLEBOARD Note: The kernel config option CONFIG_OMAP_RESET_CLOCKS is enabled in the default beagleboard defconfigs.
+The kernel config option CONFIG_OMAP_RESET_CLOCKS is enabled in the default beagleboard defconfigs.
 You'll get an oops using pwm.ko with this enabled.
 This is a kernel power saving feature.
 You'll need to disable this config option to use this driver.
 Below is a sample patch for linux-omap-2.6.32's defconfig.
 Adjust for the kernel you are using.
 Gumstix users already have this turned off in default kernels.

 	diff --git a/recipes/linux/linux-omap-2.6.32/beagleboard/defconfig b/recipes/linux/linux-omap-2.6.32/beagleboard/defconfig
 	index cebe1f5..2dad30c 100644